Terms of Service

 - Nature of Legal Relationship.
 The Parties enter into the Agreement as independent contractors, and the Agreement shall not create a partnership, agency, joint venture or employment relationship.
 Neither Party will be deemed to be a representative of the other nor will either Party have any right to create any obligation on behalf of the other Party, unless otherwise stipulated herein.
 The Agreement does not protect or benefit a third party and no term of the Agreement shall be enforceable by any person who is not a Party to the Agreement.

 - Notices.
 All notices or other communications under or with respect to the Agreement shall be made by e-mail or in writing to the contact details provided by each Party, each Party being liable for prompt updates to such contact details.
-Each Party may rely on the contact details provided by the other Party.

 - Amendments.
 Any amendments to the Agreement must be concluded in written form, signed by both Parties, except if stipulated otherwise herein (e.g. clauses 1.3 and 1.4 of the Terms).